Bandha (Jainism)

-Bandha (also karma-bandha) in Jainism, is the mutual intermingling of the soul and karmas (fine matter).
+Bandha (also karma-bandha), translated as bondage, refers to the assimilation of karmic matter by the soul, which happens when the soul is influenced by passions and results in a mutual association between the soul and karmas.
+This association does not destroy the inherent properties of either, but affects their functions to varying degrees.
 Bandha (Bondage) comes immediately after the asrava (influx of karmas).

 Overview

 According to the Jain text Tattvartha sutra (in shloka 8.1), the activities that causes the bondage (or bandha) are: